MohitChordia29/Python-Codes-for-Practice/README.md

 # Python-Codes-for-Practice

+These are a few Python Codes for Practice and with Solutions with various examples.
 - Simple Python Codes for Practice with Solutions
 - Python Programming Examples on Mathematical Functions
 - Python Programming Examples on Lists